30 of the most romantic restaurants London has to offer

 Book now: Passione Vino

-Garden Museum Cafe, Lambeth
+The Garden Cafe, Lambeth

-What: Perennially underrated (but one of our low-key London favourites), the beautiful Garden Museum Cafe is a spot that just doesn’t miss when it comes to date night.
+What: Perennially underrated (but one of our low-key London favourites), the beautiful Garden Cafe is a spot that just doesn’t miss when it comes to date night.
 The glass walls of the dining room make you feel as though you’re eating amid the foliage of the beautiful gardens outside, and in the summer you can feast on simple, delicious Mediterranean-style food in the late evening sun.

 Where: Lambeth Garden Museum, SE1 7LB

-Book now: Garden Museum Cafe
+Book now: The Garden Cafe

 Cora Pearl, Covent Garden